 Using lightly floured hands, form small (bite size) balls of dough.

 Pour the pine nuts into a bowl & roll the balls of dough in it, pressing the nuts in as you go.

-Put the cookies on the cookie sheet and bake at 325 degrees F for 10-15 minutes, until very lightly brown on top.
-Leaving cookies on the foil lined cookie sheet, let them cool for 10 minutes.
+Put the cookies on the cookie sheet and bake at 325 degrees F for 10-15 minutes, until lightly brown on top.
+(For best results, bake only one sheet of cookies at a time.)

 Store the cookies in a tin with foil on top.